Donald Trump Doesn’t Like Nike’s Deal With Colin Kaepernick Because ‘It’s A Terrible Message’

-Donald Trump has been at odds with the NFL over the past year or two after players began kneeling during the National Anthem in protest of injustice in the United States.
-He made it clear that he believes that kneeling during the Anthem is a disrespectful thing to do to veterans who have given their lives for the country.
+Donald Trump has been at odds with the NFL over the past year or two after players began kneeling during the national anthem in protest of injustice in the United States.
+He made it clear that he believes that kneeling during the anthem is a disrespectful thing to do to veterans who have given their lives for the country.

 In addition to Trump, there are a lot of people who agree with kneeling being disrespectful.
 Others think that the players should be allowed to do whatever they want.
 That has not stopped former NFL fans to begin protesting the league itself.